apgapg/vuepress-diary/docs/src/guide/diy-blogs/speed-o-meter.md

 # Replacing Speed-o-Meter

-_20 March 2021_
+_Created At: 20 March 2021_

 ## Background

 I have a 1993 Yamaha Rx100 model.
 Currently it has run about 92746 Kms, but since last month its speed-o-meter is jammed.
 Hence I tried fixing it.

 <img src="https://user-images.githubusercontent.com/13887407/111876364-5a820d80-89c4-11eb-9e2a-2608d190985a.jpg"  height = "400" alt="Image">